bebebebebe/Interrupt/README.md

 Run the client in a third window in the same way to chat between the two windows running the client.

-If you're running the client, and the server is running elsewhere at '[server-ip-address-string]', run the client with a command line argment
+If you're running the client, and the server is running elsewhere at '[server-ip-address-string]', run the client with a command line argument

 ```
 ruby InterruptClient.rb [server-ip-addres-string]